sanette/ubase.js/README.md

 ## The `ubase.js` library

+You just need the `ubase.js` file.
 Usage is straighforward.
 The main function is `basify`:

 ```js
 > const ubase = require ("./ubase.js");